Join the Lab!

-Graduate StudentsWe will be accepting applications for graduate students to start in the Fall 2018 semester.
+Graduate StudentsWe will consider applications for graduate students to start in the Fall 2023 semester (i.e., applying in Fall 2022).

 To apply, be sure to take a look at the departmental admissions page.
 You should also check out the labs + work of other faculty members in the department (and other perception researchers in the Hopkins community more broadly); there are often opportunities for co-advising and/or collaboration.
 Note that our lab is located in the Department of Psychological and Brain Sciences (not the also-awesome Department of Cognitive Science, which is right next door and is a great opportunity for cross-departmental collaboration).